dortania/OpenCore-Multiboot/oc/win.md

 ![](../images/win-md/blessoverride.png)

-#### Solution2: To make Windows get picked up, boot to recovery mode from within Windows:
+#### Solution 2: To make Windows get picked up, boot to recovery mode from within Windows:

 - **make sure you boot windows from OpenCore**
   - after loading OpenCore, press space > OpenShell (make sure you have it in Tools and in the config)